-People want a space that authentically represents their personality.
-When you try to furnish and decorate your house with store-bought, ready-made items, you lose the ability to create a home that is uniquely yours.
+If you want your space to authentically represents your personality, then custom interior design is the way to go.
+When you try to furnish and decorate your house with store-bought items, you lose the ability to create a home that is uniquely yours.

-The cool thing about custom is that it can be made large for a dramatic impact or small for intimate details.
+The cool thing about custom interior design is that it can be made large for a dramatic impact or small for intimate details.

 At the Villas of Pheasant Creek, our team worked with Paula and Colin Woods of Diamond Builders to create a custom model home.
-In the master bedroom, our workroom made coordinating draperies and pillows that were complimented with custom barn-wood elements.
+In the master bedroom, our workroom made coordinating draperies and pillows.
+You can see how they were complimented with custom barn-wood elements.

 The neutral floral print softens the rustic element of a barn-wood headboard and cornice.